-I’ve been helping leaders, sales people, and individual contributors develop and strengthen their ability to influence for 24 years.
+I’ve been helping leaders, sales people, and individual contributors develop and strengthen their ability to influence for over 30 years.
 The motivations behind the companies and individuals that reach out to us for help with influence are varied — some people want to improve their ability to give presentations no matter their audience, others struggle with a confident delivery, and still others struggle with organizing their thoughts.
 They all know, however, that in order to effectively drive results and impact decisions, the ability to effectively influence is crucial to their success and growth.

 ‘I just need to give people the facts, and they’ll buy-in’